Making a Claim After Your South Carolina Car Accident

 Question 1: How Do You Know You’re Injured, and What Should You Do?

 There are obvious injuries in a car accident, of course, and serious injuries likely require emergency medical care, an ambulance ride, and even a hospital stay.
 But what about the injuries that aren’t always immediately obvious, like whiplash?
 The symptoms of some injuries can take time to appear.

 For example, let’s say you were rear-ended.
-At the scene you feel a little stiff but otherwise ok.
+At the scene, you feel a little stiff but otherwise ok.
 The police make a report and so on.
-But a day or two later – maybe even a week or two later, you have trouble sleeping or getting comfortable.
-Your back or neck are hurting in a way you haven’t experienced before.
+But a day or two later, maybe even a week or two later, you have trouble sleeping or getting comfortable.
+Your back or neck is hurting in a way you haven’t experienced before.